Will-Lounsbery-Scaife/ML4FG_protGPT2/README.md

 # Fine-Tuning
-- Google Colab was utilized to generate and execute **protGPT_small.ipynb**
+- Google Colab was utilized to generate and execute **protGPT_small.ipynb**.
+The colab can be accessed at https://colab.research.google.com/drive/13MT6ua8GdwpsEZRPm9loP3ZOXUdvK2Z3?usp=sharing
-- XXXX runtime was utilized in Colab to run the file
+- A GPU runtime with a single A100 GPU was utilized in Colab to run the file
 - A supporting Python script, **run_clm.py**, was utilized to facilitate the fine-tuning process
+- The fine-tuned model can be accessed and downloaded here: https://drive.google.com/drive/folders/1BeJFvNb5YqHNZ48VcaN6_iXG0OqqRzVt

 # Perplexity Scoring
 - Google Colab was utilized to generate and execute **Perplexity.ipynb**